Registered Nurse Jobs at

 How much do travel RNs earn at California state prisons?

-Travel RNs at CDCR facilities currently earn $2,800–$3,500 per week all-in.
-The average across active openings is approximately $3,147/week.
-Pelican Bay State Prison (Crescent City) pays the highest at $3,486/week due to its remote location premium.
+Travel RNs at CDCR facilities currently earn about $2,600–$3,450 per week all-in, averaging roughly $2,900/week across active openings.
+Pelican Bay State Prison (Crescent City) pays the highest — around $3,450/week — due to its remote-location premium.

 What experience do I need to work as an RN in a California prison?